hyerimme/webDev101/Week_3/exercise/instruction.md

     - ol
     - li

+> If there are tags that is not taught from the class, google it.

 4. Once you finish coding, push to your git repository so that I can see the exercise.